Understanding UV Ink Adhesion

 Tips for Material Selection

-- Buy in bulk — Practice materials should be affordable.
-Buy sets of 10-12 to dial in your settings
+- Buy in bulk — Practice on inexpensive materials as you may need a few extras to dial in your settings

 - Test before committing — Always print on one piece before doing a full batch